bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 ```

 ## Stretch Goals

+In order to earn a score of 3, complete at least one of the following stretch goals:

 1. Make the URL parsing logic more robust.
    * The specified URL parsing logic is really brittle.
 The most glaring hole is the fact that oftentimes, URLs don't actually include the port number.
 In such cases, clients just assume a default port number of 80.
 Improve the URL parsing logic such that it can handle being passed a URL without a port number, such as `www.google.com/`.
    * Also improve the parsing logic so that it can receive URLs prepended with `http://` or `https://`.
 Such URLs should not be treated any differently by the client, you'll just need to strip them off the input URL so that they don't become part of the hostname.